fredwesterlund/pdsnd_github/README.md

 Project title: Fredrik's bikeshare project.

-### Description
-Describe what your project is about and what it does
+The project calculates statistics for a bikeshare company in three US cities.

-### Files used
+Files used are:
-Include the files used
+	Bikeshare.py
+	chicaco.csv
+	new_york_city.csv
+	washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.